RiccZamboni/ricczamboni.github.io/_pages/about.md

 News
 ---
+- I started a research collaboration with [Inephany](https://www.inephany.com) on the use of RL for large model optimization!
+Excited to see what this will lead to!
 - The work with my amazing collaborators on [Enhancing Diversity in Parallel Agents: A Maximum State Entropy Exploration Story](https://arxiv.org/abs/2505.01336) was accepted at ICML 2025, and [Towards Principled Multi-Agent Task Agnostic Exploration](https://arxiv.org/abs/2502.08365) at the [EXAIT ICML Workshop](https://exait-workshop.github.io).
 See you in Vancouver!
 - I am presenting our recent work [Towards Principled Multi-Agent Task Agnostic Exploration](https://arxiv.org/abs/2502.08365) at the [UK Multi-Agent Systems Symposium](https://www.turing.ac.uk/events/uk-multi-agent-systems-symposium-2025-uk-mas).
 See you in London!
 - Our work on [Scalable Multi-Agent Offline Reinforcement Learning and the Role of Information](https://arxiv.org/abs/2502.11260) was accepted at RLDM 2025!